3mdeb/verified-boot/verified_boot_main.md

 #### Measured Boot

-The purpose of meaured boot is not to decide whether to execute the firmware or software components, but to perform the process of BIOS Integrity Measurements,[^NIST_sp800-155] to document the process, and to allow to analyze it for unexpected events after the fact.
+The purpose of measured boot is not to decide whether to execute the firmware or software components, but to perform the process of BIOS Integrity Measurements,[^NIST_sp800-155] to document the process, and to allow analyzing it for unexpected events after the fact.

 Measured Boot depends on the RTM to calculate the digests of executed